Skip to main content

 Stakeholder involvement

-Stakeholder involvement enquires how different stakeholders can participate in policy development.
+Stakeholder involvement enquires about how different stakeholders can participate in the policy development process.
 Children’s involvement in policy-making is one such key issue.
 Additionally, international knowledge exchange about children's digital participation is also relevant to this topic.

 • Various ad hoc multistakeholder groups exist across different branches of government, in which stakeholders may contribute to policy deliberation and development.

-• Members of the public are regularly and routinely consulted as part of the policy development process.
+• Members of the public are regularly and routinely consulted as part of the policy development for BIK topics.

 Table 4: Topic summary - stakeholder involvement